 Initiation.
 The USTR may initiate a Section 301 case as a result of a petition or can "self-initiate" a case.
 Any interested person may file a petition with the USTR requesting that the agency take action under Section 301.
-Within 45 days of the receipt, the USTR must review the allegations and determine whether to initiate an investigation.
-Section 301 also provides two means by which the USTR may initiate an investigation in the absence of a petition.
-It can investigate any matter, but only after consulting with appropriate stakeholders.
-In addition, the USTR is generally required to initiate a Section 301 investigation of any country-within 30 days-after identifying it as a "Special 301" "Priority Foreign Country."
-In its annual Special 301 report, the USTR identifies countries that do not provide adequate intellectual property rights (IPR) protection and enforcement.
-(Rules for IPR cases initiated through Special 301 differ somewhat from those that govern standard Section 301 investigations.)
+Within 45 days of the receipt, the agency must review the allegations and determine whether to initiate an investigation.
+In the absence of a petition, the USTR can also investigate any matter, but only after consulting with appropriate stakeholders.
+In addition, the USTR is generally required to initiate an investigation of any country-within 30 days-after identifying it as a "Special 301" "Priority Foreign Country."
+(Rules for intellectual property rights [IPR] cases initiated through "Special 301" differ somewhat from those that govern standard Section 301 investigations.)